Zahner-elektrik/Thales-Remote-Python/README.md

 * Control of standalone operation of external potentiostats with the [zahner_potentiostat](https://github.com/Zahner-elektrik/zahner_potentiostat) library.
 * Shared [Zennium series](http://zahner.de/products/electrochemical-workstation.html) device for impedance measurements.

-# :email: Haveing a question?
+# 📧 Haveing a question?
 Send an <a href="mailto:support@zahner.de?subject=Thales-Remote-Python Question&body=Your Message">e-mail</a> to our support team.

-# :interrobang: Found a bug or missing a specific feature?
+# ⁉️ Found a bug or missing a specific feature?
 Feel free to **create a new issue** with a respective title and description on the the [Thales-Remote-Python](https://github.com/Zahner-elektrik/Thales-Remote-Python/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

-# :white_check_mark: Requirements
+# ✅ Requirements
 The library was developed and tested with Python 3.9.5.\
 Only standard python libraries were used.

+When data is plotted in examples, numpy version 1.20.3 and matplotlib version 3.4.2 were used.